SebastianAbril/trips-api/README.md

 # trips-api

 ## CI/CD
 This application has a CI/CD process through GitHub Actions.
-For every push made to the master branch, the code is compiled, tests are executed, a Docker image is created, published to Docker Hub, and the EC2 container is restarted.
+For every push made to the master branch, the code is compiled, tests are executed, a Docker image is created, published to Docker Hub, and a container that is in EC2 is restarted.
 You can access the deployed API documentation at the following URL: http://ec2-3-128-30-79.us-east-2.compute.amazonaws.com:3000/api

 ## How to Run?